kirillzx/Machine-Learning/README.md

 ## Marketing analytics
 The small project about classification of wine type (white or red).
 And regression task for identify the quality of wine.

+## Wind power project
+it's dedicated to forecast the active power of wind turbine with some features.